AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

-The planning pipeline can be customized through overwriting the `runStep` function and the `PlanningLoop` function which calls `runStep` repetitively.
 To launch the planning pipeline, the user need to inherit the `Planner` classes, and call `runPlanning` (e.g. in the `main` function), subsequently:
 ``` c++
 int main(int argc, char* argv[]) {
    return MyPlanner().runPlanning(argc, argv);